 - £2 per beneficiary name for Bankruptcy Only Land Charges Department Searches

-- £200 – £300 (excluding VAT).
-Notice in the local newspaper – This also helps to protect against unexpected claims.
+- £156 – £360 (inclusive of VAT) Notices in the London Gazette and local newspaper – Protects against unexpected claims for unknown creditors.
 Please note this is an estimate and the cost of adverts in local papers vary depending on location and newspaper.